Home Renovation Costs: How to be Smart with Your Tax Refund

 - Buy a new appliance (or two): While buying a new appliance can be expensive (who knew refrigerators were so expensive?), they can help freshen up any kitchen.
 To keep this home renovation cost down, ask the appliance seller if they have any floor models that they’d be willing to sell at a discounted rate—which could save you a nice bit of cash.
 Also be sure to check out any “scratch and dent” options – often times there are stores in your local area that will sell deeply discounted appliance due to one minor dent or scratch.

 - Upgrade lighting: New light fixtures are a great way to enhance the decor in any room—especially a basement.
 Plus, this is a home renovation project that is perfect for DIYers, and depending on your selected light fixture, is an affordable one.
-For instructions on how to update your light fixture, check out this video from Home Depot.
+For instructions on how to update your light fixture, check out handy DIY tutorials posted by professionals on sites like YouTube.

 - Install new flooring: Perhaps one of the most expensive home renovation costs on our list is new flooring, especially hardwood, which is a coveted and pricey upgrade.
 As general guidance, “You can expect to pay anywhere from $7 to $12 per square foot for quality hardwood flooring—potentially more if you choose professional installation.
 But this favorite home upgrade can return 1.5 to two times its cost when you sell, so it’s a worthy investment” (Forbes).